Genre: Literary Fiction

 The thought landed lightly and easily, and as soon as Peter noted it there, everything that hadn’t quite made sense made sense again.

-Mary Beth Keane is the author of three novels: The Walking People, Fever and Ask Again, Yes.
+Mary Beth Keane is the author of three novels: The Walking People, Fever, The Half Moon, and Ask Again, Yes.
 She currently lives in Pearl River, New York with her husband and two children.
 Visit the author’s website →